-The SRH Pond contains CCR sludge from the air pollution control equipment from both plants.
+The SRH Pond contains CCR sludge from the air pollution control equipment from the plants.
 The SRH Pond was constructed as a single impoundment with a divider wall that separates the impoundment into the North and South Ponds.
 A gate present in the divider wall is closed during normal operating procedures, but can be opened.
-Each pond is approximately 1.5 acres in area and are located east of the plants, adjacent to the BAPs.
+Each pond is approximately 1.5 acres in area and is located east of the plants, adjacent to the BAPs.

 The SRH Pond began receiving CCR before October 14, 2015 and is still in service.
 In accordance with 40 CFR §257.53, the SRH Pond is classified as an active existing CCR surface impoundment.

 The interior slopes of the SRH Pond is reportedly constructed with a 10-oz.
 Geotextile and a 30-mil High Density Polyethylene (HDPE) geomembrane over prepared subgrade.
 The North Pond bottom liner consists of a six-inch layer of 4,000 psi concrete over one-foot of compacted sand overlying a 30-mil HDPE geomembrane.
 The South Pond bottom liner also has a six-inch layer of 4,000 psi concrete.
 Under the concrete is one-foot of compacted fill overlaying a 10-oz.
 Geotextile, a 30-mil HDPE geomembrane and another 10-oz.
 Geotextile.
 The SRH Pond is separated by a concrete divider wall with a sluice gate that allows the North Pond and South Pond to be isolated from each other.
 Water is pumped from the SRH Pond to clarifiers via two 18-inch steel pipes.
-Both ponds have eight-foot-wide concrete overflow chutes that discharge to the South BAP.
-These overflow chutes are at an approximate elevation of 499.5 feet MSL.